Programmerman1/codeone/README.md

 ### Who is behind Budget Bear?

-[Programmerman1](/Programmerman1) (Nick) - algorithm development, copywriting
+- [Programmerman1](/Programmerman1) (Nick) - algorithm development, copywriting
-[marcusross](/marcusross) (Marcus) - form interactions and processing [caraheacock](/caraheacock) (Cara) - frontend development, copywriting, graphic design, illustration
+- [marcusross](/marcusross) (Marcus) - form interactions and processing
+- [caraheacock](/caraheacock) (Cara) - frontend development, copywriting, graphic design, illustration

 ### What technologies were used to create Budget Bear?

-Budget Bear is mostly just HTML, CSS, and JavaScript.
+Budget Bear is just HTML, CSS, and JavaScript.
 There is no "backend" really, which is nice for the user because their information isn't being submitted anywhere.

 We do use [SASS](http://sass-lang.com/) and [TypeScript](https://www.typescriptlang.org/) which compile into CSS and JavaScript, respectively.
 We also used [IcoMoon](https://icomoon.io/) for the custom icon font.